-If you have been unable to get tickets for a popular Prom, keep trying, as returns sometimes become available.
+If you have been unable to get tickets for a popular Prom then keep checking back online as returns sometimes become available.
 Please note we do not operate a waiting list.

-You can book online at www.royalalberthall.com, by telephone on 0845 401 5040 and in person at the Royal Albert Hall.
+You can book online from 9am on Saturday 16 May at www.royalalberthall.com, by calling the Box Office 0845 401 5040 or in person at the Royal Albert Hall.

 Your Proms Plan can only be submitted online and cannot be accessed by the Box Office.
 You may of course choose to book in person or through the phone, but you will have to select your tickets again.

 As the BBC Proms are a very popular event, we are expecting very high demand for tickets and you may be held in an online waiting room before you are able to log in.
 You will be informed how many people are in front of you in the queue.

 In rare cases (if there are more than 5,000 people in the queue), you will be asked to try to join the queue at a later time.
 Please note that if you receive this message, you will not be redirected to the waiting room.
 You will need to close the webpage and try again.